Does cheating cost you in a divorce?

-In Australia, however, there is no punishment or penalty as a result of a spouse having been unfaithful.
-Australia is what is called a “no fault” jurisdiction.
+In Australia, however, there is no punishment or penalty as a result of a spouse has been unfaithful.
+Australia is what is called a “no-fault” jurisdiction.
 This means that a court does not consider which partner was at fault in the marriage breakdown.
 The only ground for divorce is the irretrievable breakdown of the relationship, demonstrated by 12 months of separation.
 It does not matter whether or not a party has had an affair.

 Who gets what in a property settlement will depend on a number of factors, including:

 - The non-financial contribution made by each party, eg. to parenting and housework; and

 - The current and future needs of each party.